Cinema Mega CGR Bordeaux Le Francais

 No one has favorited this theater yet

-In the 80s the movie theatres of Bordeaux were multiplexed or closed and to survive every free space of the Francais was used to create six more screens after being sold to the CGR chain.
+In the 1980’s the movie theatres of Bordeaux were multiplexed or closed and to survive every free space of the Francais was used to create six more screens with 800 seats after being sold to the CGR chain.

-In 2000 a new multiplex opened in Bordeaux in a former railway station and a UGC Cine Cite in the city center which caused the Gaumont to close and the Francais with its small auditoriums loses its prestige.
+In 2000 a new multiplex opened in Bordeaux in a former railway station and a UGC Cine Cite in the city center which caused the Gaumont to close and the Francais with its small auditoriums began to lose its prestige and it closed in 2005.
+Five years later it re-opened as a 12-screen multiplex with seating for 1,848.
+The main screen located in what was the second balcony level retains the 1920’s decoration and painted fresco on the ceiling.

 Just login to your account and subscribe to this theater